By Elijah Lawal

-Elijah was looking to reassess and change career in his late twenties, but without a clear idea of the right next move.
-Here’s how he learnt to understand his values, embrace his true passion and get back on the right course.
+Elijah was looking to reassess his career goals in his late twenties, but without a clear idea of the right next move.
+Here’s how he learnt to understand his values, embrace his true passion, get back on the right course, and get his first book published by Hodder & Stoughton!

 According to theoretical physics, there are multiple realities out there.
 I often like to spend a lazy Sunday thinking about what I am like in these multiple realities.
 Undoubtedly in one, I am a televangelist with 80s flair suit in a big old church taking offerings.
 In another, I’m a sleazy politician; and in another, I am what my parents always wanted me to be – a lawyer.
 All interesting lives in the grand scheme of things.
 But I cannot imagine in any reality or universe, a life where I don’t write.